t2y/ikazuchi/src/README.txt

 * Translate GNU gettext catalog named PO file with good reference from web API
 * Translate any string passed from command line argument
 * Translate any string in Vim using ":pyfile" command
+* Detect language of any string passed from command line argument

 Setup